grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 Which is why _Curseborne_ fills me with apprehension: it is game haunted, if you will, by _Vampire: the Masquerade_, _Mage: the Ascension_ and others.
 It is, essentially, a product of pure nostalgia.
 A game written with the dubious premise "like the World of Darkness but different."
 Not that it's an unreasonable objective, but it comes from a place of practicality rather than creativity. _Curseborne_ doesn't start with a need and follow through with a game.
 It starts with a game in the hope it will become a need.
 It's not cynical, but maybe it's not entirely authentic either.

-Of course, authenticity itself is subjective, and the accusation is probably a little unfair.
-As you'll see, _Curseborne_ is something of a love letter to the urban fantasy genre, which is why I hold out hope for it.
+Of course, authenticity itself is subjective, and, as you'll see, _Curseborne_ is something of a love letter to the urban fantasy genre, which is why I hold out hope.
 Can Onyx thread the needle here?
 Can lightening strike twice?
 Can _Curseborne_ give the _World of Darkness_ a run for its money?
 Or, better yet, could it be something entirely different; compelling for WoD fans, but bringing its own unique vision to the table?

 Maybe, but I also have some reservations with _Onyx Path Publishing_ themselves.
 Their audience seems to consist mostly of hardcore WoD fans who are willing to fork out cash on Kickstarters and expensive print-on-demand editions.
 (No shade here, I'm one of them.)
 This can lead to derivative and lengthy works filled with tedious lore that lacks much of the inventiveness of the original games, published to feed an insatiable hunger for nostalgic content regardless of quality.
 Many of these works are impenetrable, obscure and, well, a bit crusty.

-And that's bad because _White Wolf's_ real product was always cool.
+And that's bad because 90s _White Wolf's_ real product was always cool.
 They seemed to be designed and illustrated by people hipper than you and, whether or not that was actually true, that's what brought new players into the games.
 Urban fantasy must be, if it is anything, stylish and desirable and _new_ and, if it isn't, well, what are you doing?

 So, can _Curseborne_ be stylish and desirable and _new_?

 It's a question that fills me with existential dread because the lingering subtext here, the awful suspicion, is: can _anyone_ my age create something stylish and desirable and new?

 It occurs to me, then, that this isn't really a review of _Curseborne_.
-It's a retrospective of original *World of Darkness* and my complicated feelings about it.
+It's a retrospective of original _World of Darkness_ and my complicated feelings about it.
 To get to the point: is the appeal of 90s WoD just nostalgia?

 **Chapter 1: The World.** The book starts off with an high-level summary to the setting, and we are introduced to the concept of the cursed world.
 In _Curseborne_ the world is filled with curses.
 Everyone experiences a constant stream of these curses creating a permanent dismal atmosphere, but the Accursed are more cursed.
 So cursed they have They have inherited your standard spread of urban fantasy curses: lycanthropy, vampirism and others.
 And, of course, with their curses come supernatural powers and access to magic, because it's not urban fantasy without powers.